 Reproduced from ASEAN Economic Bulletin Vol. 9, No. 1 (July 1992) (Singapore: Institute of Southeast Asian Studies, 1992).
 This version was obtained electronically direct from the publisher on condition that copyright is not infringed.
 No part of this publication may be reproduced without the prior permission of the Institute of Southeast Asian Studies.
-Individual articles are available at < http://bookshop.iseas.edu.sg > maturity, this type of investment also constitutes a drain on national finance as long-term debt has to be serviced.
+Individual articles are available at < http://bookshop.iseas.edu.sq > editors still have a lot of work ahead of them before their objective is achieved.